pivotal-cf/om/README.md

 - single binary that can be run on multiple platforms
 - split environment creation from Ops Manager configuration (these are two tools)
 - no longer rely on specific environment file format
-- fully tested, not using tests to to execute browser behavior
+- fully tested, not using tests to execute browser behavior
 - no capybara
 - [small sharp tool](https://brandur.org/small-sharp-tools)
 - idempotency for all commands